Undergraduate Course: Biophysical Chemistry Level 10 (CHEM10014)

 |Summary||This is a course of lectures, tutorials and workshops that focuses on the interaction between key biological macromolecules and a wide range of fundamental physical phenomena.
 The course will describe the means by which these potentially highly informative interactions can be studied, and the data collected and processed.
 The subsequent exploitation of this data to infer key information concerning the three-dimensional structures, composition, dynamics, spatiotemporal distributions and mutual interactions of biological polymers such as proteins and nucleic acids will be outlined.
 The benefits to be gained from combined use of orthogonal but complementary techniques in an integrated fashion will be emphasized.
 The course will also teach how knowledge of the physical properties of biological polymers can be used to predict the way in which they fold, adopt quasi-stable tertiary structures and form complexes with other molecules.

-Either the Level 10 or Level 11 version of this course version of this course (as specified in the degree programme tables) is a compulsory requirement for Year 4/5 students on degrees in Medicinal and Biological Chemistry, but can be taken by Year 4/5 students on any Chemistry degree programme.
+This course (as specified in the degree programme tables) is a compulsory requirement for Year 4 students on MChem degree in Medicinal and Biological Chemistry, but can be taken by Year 4 students on any MChem Chemistry degree programme.

 The course will emphasise the physical basis of each technique and how this relates to its limitations leading to an appreciation of why several experimental and computational techniques, applied in combination, provide the most robust information.